RyanSnodgrass/wizards_in_hats_blog/_drafts/multiple-secrets-in-docker-build.md

        --secret id=password,src=password_file.txt \
        .
 ```
-This works, but I think this is a Terrible Idea.
-For a real world application I would prefer to not have dozens of one-liner secret files cluttering up my filespace and also a docker build command that's a dozen lines long.
+This works, but is also a Terrible Idea.
+For a real world application I would prefer to not have dozens of one-liner secret files cluttering up my filespace.

 ## Multiple Secrets in a Single File
 What we want is a KEY=VALUE file.

-Because how these docs and blog posts copy one another, it's easy to miss that what is actually happening is the entire secret file is being mounted.
+Because these docs and blog posts copy one another, it's easy to miss that what is actually happening is the entire secret file is being mounted.

 If it is a file, then we can grep out the secrets in the mounted secret file during execution of the run commands.
 There are [multiple ways to do this](https://stackoverflow.com/a/30776327/4029445), I like to use the `sed` option.
 The `source` option has too many edge cases like being unable to handle whitespace in the values.

-I do wish there was an easier way to do this.
-Perhaps as untraceable environment variables, but that doesn't exist as far as I know.
-If the secrets were passed as normal environment variables then they would be baked into the images and exposed upon publishing.
-This is different than run time environment variables which only exist after the image has been built.
-Too late for our purposes.
+I wish there was an easier way to do this.
+Perhaps as untraceable environment variables, but that doesn't exist as far as I know?
+Passing the secrets as normal `ENV` variables would bake them into the image as well, so that wouldn't work either.

 Anyway, let's test this out.